 $25 Early Bird Registration Fee (before Jan.
 15, 2022)

 $35 Registration Fee (by Jan 19, 2022)

 This program will begin with exploring what participants consider as stress, as well as what the Buddha and western sciences say about stress.
 We will then delve into some Buddhist approaches for dealing with difficult thoughts and emotions.
 A key Buddhist practice is mindfulness.
 The program will first introduce some foundational knowledge in Buddhism addressing topics such as the relationship between ethics and mindfulness and the nature of mind and consciousness that are important for mindfulness practice.
 Participants will learn and practise how mindfulness can be applied in daily life when facing stress, or when experiencing difficult emotions and thoughts.
 Some exercises from Acceptance and Commitment Therapy will also be introduced.
 Interactive discussions will be encouraged.
 Participants are expected to turn on their Zoom video.

 Co-facilitated by members of our Buddhist counselling team:

-Charles Chiarelli BA BEd and Michael Dougan MEd, RP
+Glen Choi MA.
+PhD and Michael Dougan MEd, MA, RP